-- Beaches and sand dunes – going to the beach doesn’t always have to mean sitting in your chair or lying on your towel all day next to your big cooler of snacks.
+Going to the beach doesn’t always have to mean sitting in your chair or lying on your towel all day next to your big cooler of snacks.
 Although that does sound very appealing, try burning some calories first and resting second.
 Did you know you can burn between 330-800 calories by beach walking and running?
 Walking or running on deep, loose sand challenges your balance and engages more muscle fibers.
 This means you can burn 30% more calories than walking or running on a flat surface.
 And sand dunes along the Great Lakes shores offer steep hills for an even bigger burn.

 It’s an outdoor game that’s been around as far back as any of us can remember.
 Even though there are a lot of new, more expensive toys on the market today—keep it simple.
 Grab a Frisbee and a family member or friend and give your upper body a workout.
 Playing Frisbee engages your shoulders and arms while also improving hand/eye coordination.
 You’ll also get that heart rate up running like crazy to try and catch it.
 You can also try one of the many Frisbee Golf courses around the mitten state–just check the Web to make sure they are open with the ongoing COVID-19 restrictions.

 Keep your activity exciting and engaging this summer.
 Earn those naps in the hammock or in your beach chair.
 Summer goes by way too quickly in our state, so make sure you find ways to stay active as your schedule gets more relaxed and less routine.
 And most importantly, enjoy the shortest season of the year as you get moving Michigan!

-About the author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach at Priority Health.
+About the author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach.
 She works with members to help them develop a personalized plan for their own health and wellbeing based on what is realistic and beneficial.
 Kristina is also a certified personal trainer and cancer exercise trainer through the American College of Sports Medicine.